 [36:23] “Should I take gods other than Him?
 If the Gracious intends for me of any harm, their intercession in any way (shafaa`atuhum shayan) cannot help me, nor can they save me.”

 Note: This statement refers to a person who had believed knowing that there is no deity other than God and there is no intercession, when three messengers were sent to a city, but all the people of the city had rejected the messengers except him.

-[39:44] Say, “To God the intercession for all (lillahi al-shafaa`atu jamee`an).”
-While to Him belongs dominion of the heavens and the earth, then to Him you will be returned.
+[39:44] Say, “To God belongs all the intercession (lillahi al-shafaa`atu jamee`an); to Him belongs a dominion of the heavens and the earth, then to Him you will be returned.”

-Note: All intercession on a Day of the Judgment to God for all.
+Note: All intercession on a Day of the Judgment belongs to God.
 So, to expect any intercession from anyone on a Day of the Judgment is a satanic trick to make us losers.

-[43:86] And it does not possess any power of those whom they call on other than Him the intercession (al-shafaa`ata); except whoever has testified with the truth, while they know.
+[43:86] And those whom they call on other than Him do not possess any power of the intercession (al-shafaa`ata); except whoever has testified with the truth, while they know.

 Note: None has any power of intercession with God except to testify with the truth, which means intercession only belongs to Him.